InakiEh/COVID-19/README.md

 Python / Pandas </br>

-Software to extract information from the government´s covid-19 github repository.
+Script to extract information from the government´s covid-19 github repository.